It’s official: the Caloundra Music Festival will not be returning next year.

 Division 2 Councillor Terry Landsberg thanked the hundreds of volunteers who had made this festival possible over many years.

-“I know the artists and patrons will be greatly disappointed and I encourage festival fans to support other festivals, venues and artists by purchasing tickets often and early.”
+“I know the artists and patrons will be greatly disappointed.
+And I encourage festival fans to support other festivals, venues and artists by purchasing tickets often and early.”

 Creative Australia, the Australian Government’s principal arts investment and advisory body, released a report on April 9, 2024, listing rising operational costs as the most significant barrier to running a music festival (Home – Creative Australia).